nathanleclaire/tarzan/README.md

 Alternatively, if you just want to try `tarzan` out the "fast and dirty" way, you could use a proxy tunneling service such as the excellent [ngrok](http://ngrok.com) and run it locally on your computer.

 Install `tarzan` on the worker box and start it.
-Make sure that the port you're exposing on is visible to the outside world.  `80` will do fine if you plan on using this box only for `tarzan`.
+Make sure that the port you're exposing on is accessible to the outside world.  `80` will do fine if you plan on using this box only for `tarzan`.

 ```
 tarzan -p 80